omundy/learn-computers/topics-command-line.md

-### Discussion
+### Part 5 - Discussion and Demonstration

-Discuss the following with your group and share with the class:
+Discuss the following with your group and share a short demo on the above with the class. `5 min`

+1. What are example commands that show
+ 	- the basics
+	- how to navigate the filesystem
+	- how to create files
+	- how to run a program
+1. Which items can you connect to concepts you already know about computers? e.g. 🏠 📂 👤 🧠 🐍
 1. Revisit the learning objectives for this section.
-How do you feel you did?
-Do you have any questions?
-1. Which items can you connect to concepts you already know about computers? e.g. 🏠 📂 👤 🧠 🐍
-1. What do you think the next steps might be?
+Do you feel like you accomplished the goals of this lesson?
+What questions do you have?